Alcohol and drugs

 |Fully licensed drivers from interstate and overseas||Under 0.05|

 Medicines and over-the-counter drugs

 Many prescription and some over-the-counter medicines may make you unfit to drive.
-They can affect your concentration, mood, coordination and reactions as a driver.
+They can affect your eyesight, concentration, mood, coordination and cause slower reaction times as a driver.

 Do not drive while taking medicines with a warning label that tells you not to drive.

 - Medicines for blood pressure, nausea, allergies, inflammations